Want to know more? — Subscribe

 Telemedicine applications are used for online appointments.
 But what happens once the session is over?
 The doctor has to update the patient’s health record in the hospital’s internal system.
 Thus, modern telemedicine solutions usually include an electronic health record feature.

 The doctor has a separate interface within the app to fill out the health form and transfer the data to the internal system.
-Mobile health application development helps providers track their patients' behavior between visits and adjust them based on need.

 E-Prescriptions